Program 1 - Living, Working, and Leisure

 Vision

-A city council that stands up for its residents to the fullest extent possible and represents their interests optimally.
+A municipal council stands up for its residents to the fullest extent and effectively represents their interests.

 Mission

-• Continue to focus on dualism.
-The council sets the framework, and the mayor and aldermen fill it in.
-The council then supervises and addresses the municipal executive if necessary.
-The council also provides guidance by means of the Long-Term Agenda.
+• Continue to focus on the separation of powers.
+The council sets the framework, and the mayor and aldermen implement it.
+The council oversees this process and holds the mayor and aldermen accountable when necessary.
+The council also provides guidance through the Long-Term Agenda.

-• Take an active role in the various joint arrangements in the Rivierenland region, Gelderland-Zuid region, and where possible, collaborate with neighboring municipalities.
+• Take an active role in the various joint initiatives in the Rivierenland and Gelderland-Zuid regions and, where possible, collaborate with neighboring municipalities.

 The agreement